lifeeric/validate-node-package/README.md

 # validate-node-package
-This script will help you to find the project name and version in package.json file!
+This script will help you to find the project's name and version from package.json file!

 ![npmv](npmv.gif)